Arran (Caucasus): People

 In the late 4th century, when the region passed to Caucasian Albania, its population consisted of Armenians and Armenicized aborigines, though many of the latter were still cited as distinct ethnic entities.

 In pre-Islamic times the population of Arran and most of Caucasian Albania had mostly been Christian who belonged to the Church of Caucasian Albania.
-Under Arabic rule (7th to 9th centuries) a part of the population was Islamicized and adopted Alevism.
+Under Arabic rule (7th to 9th centuries) a part of the population was Islamicized.
 Muslim chronicles of the 10th century reported that some of the population of Arran spoke al-rānīya, as well as Arabic and Persian languages.
 Because there is no written evidence, some scholars have presumed al-rānīya to be an Iranian dialect while others have presumed it to be a remnant of a Caucasian Albanian language.
 The area in which there was Ganja, during the 9th to 12th century named Arran; its urban population spoke mainly in Persian.

 After the Turkification of the region, the population became Turkic speaking, and thus referred to by Europeans, particularly the Russians, as Tartars.
 They were much later called Azerbaijanis.

-With the exception of some Uti, the population of Arran which remained Christian, was ultimately absorbed by the Armenians and in part by the Georgians.
+With the exception of some Udi, the population of Arran which remained Christian, was ultimately absorbed by the Armenians and in part by the Georgians.